LianAustin/ICS3U-Using-GitHub/README.md

 ![cloning](images/02.gif)

-- Next, go to Visual Studio Code.
-Go to **File** > **New Window**.
+- Next, open Visual Studio Code.
+Go to **File** > **New Window** in the menu bar.
 - In the new Visual Studio Code window, click on **Clone Git Repository**.
 - Paste the URL from the clipboard into the prompt and press return.
 - You'll be asked where you want to save this cloned folder.
-Here, I've chosen my  *Documents* folder.
+(In the example below, I've chosen my *Documents* folder.)
-- Finally, open your cloned repository.
+- Open your cloned repository.

 ![vs_code_cloning](images/03.gif)